-The organization known only as the Facility attempts to recreate Weapon X. With all their attempts ending up failures, they turn to hiring renowned geneticist Sarah Kinney, who says she can give them what they want through cloning.
-However Sarah's attempts hit a wall when she realizes the genome they recovered from Wolverine is heavily damaged, making a pure clone little more than a pipe dream.
+X-23's origin story was revealed in the 2004 mini-series X-23: Innocence Lost, written by her creator, Craig Kyle and frequent writing partner, Christopher Yost .
+An organization known only as the Facility attempts to recreate Weapon X. With all their attempts ending up failures, they turn to hiring renowned geneticist Sarah Kinney, who says she can give them what they want through cloning.
+However, Sarah's attempts hit a wall when she realizes the genome they recovered from Wolverine is heavily damaged, making a pure clone little more than a pipe dream.
 Sarah then decides to cut corners by duplicating the X chromosome, but the Facility denies her request, stating that changing the gender of Weapon X may change the abilities of the weapon itself.

-X-23 was created by writers Craig Kyle and Christopher Yost and first appeared in the television series X-Men: Evolution, in season 3 episode 10, which first aired August 2nd, 2003.
+X-23 was created by writer Craig Kyle and first appeared in the television series X-Men: Evolution, in season 3 episode 10, which first aired August 2nd, 2003.
 She appeared again in one more episode and grew in popularity and ended up becoming a canon immigrant to comics, not unlike Harley Quinn.
 Her first appearance in comics was in NYX #3 in December 2003, written by Joe Quesada and drawn by Josh Middleton.
-Her move to print saw the introduction of darker and psychological elements thus making her character darker and more complex.

 Major Story Arcs

 Sometime after the events of Innocence Lost, Laura is captured by Captain America and is interrogated by him along with Matt Murdock.
 They are looking for answers as to who she is.
 Laura begins by recounting what happened after her mother's death.
 Laura tries to get further away from the Facility but gets cut off by her handler Kimura.
-Using an avalanche Laura manages to escape and finds her way to San Francisco where she meets Debbie and Megan Kinney, her aunt and cousin on her mother's side.
+Using an avalanche, Laura manages to escape and finds her way to San Francisco where she meets Debbie and Megan Kinney, her aunt and cousin on her mother's side.
 She introduces herself as Sarah's daughter and moves in with them.
 However her time with them is short lived as Debbie's boyfriend, Desmond Alexander, turns out to be a Facility agent.
-After accidentally getting some trigger scent on himself, Laura kills him but it's also on Megan and Debbie though they manage to get it off and Laura doesn't kill them.
-But things go from bad to worse when Kimura shows up to kill Debbie and Megan and take Laura back.
-She snaps Laura's neck, handcuffs her to herself, and takes her to watch her kill Megan and Debbie.
+After accidentally getting some trigger scent on himself, Laura kills him.
+Things go from bad to worse when Kimura shows up to kill Debbie and Megan and take Laura back.
+She snaps Laura's neck, handcuffs her to herself, and takes Laura to watch her kill Megan and Debbie.
 Using some quick thinking, Laura cuts her hand off and cuffs Kimura to a water pipe.
-She then cuts a gas pipe open and ignites it with a broken light bulb, though this does not kill Kimura.
+Laura then cuts a gas pipe open and ignites it with a broken light bulb, though this does not kill Kimura.

 Laura later learns from Debbie that Sarah had told her about Laura before her death, but what struck Debbie was that Sarah showed a side of herself that she was sure their father had stolen from her.
 Debbie then recounts that for the longest time Sarah never loved anyone, not even herself, but Laura managed to bring that back and save Sarah.
 After making fake IDs Laura tearfully parts ways with Megan and Debbie but not before leaving with a locket with her mother's picture in it given to her by Megan.
 Laura then tracks down Wolverine to confront and kill him and herself.
 Laura manages to beat Logan but he talks her out of killing herself.
 Logan tells her he knows what happened to Laura, thanks to a copy of Sarah's letter he received from Sarah.